LERCAutomation/DataSearches-ArcPro-UserGuide/execute/execute.rst

 	Example warning message displayed for any XML structural issues

-Provided that the selected XML profile is otherwise correct, the **Select** tab will display (:numref:`figDisplayForm`).
+Provided that the selected XML profile is otherwise correct, the **Search** tab will display (:numref:`figDisplayForm`).

 .. _figDisplayform: